USC-LoBeS/smacc/README.md

 # SMACC-MRI:
-## Segmentation, Metrics extraction, Automatic quality assessment of the midsagittal Corpus Callosum
+## Segmentation, Measure and Auto QC the midsagittal Corpus Callosum

 This automated pipeline can be used for accurate Corpus Callosum (CC) segmentation across multiple MR modalities (T1, T2 and FLAIR) and extract a variety of features to describe the shape of the CC.
 We also include an automatic quality control function to detect poor segmentations using Machine Learning.